Assault and Battery

 The difference between assault and battery is that assault can be one person threatening to strike another person where battery is the actual striking of one person by another person.
-There are five common forms of battery:

 According to Nevada state law, NRS 200.481, battery is defined as any willful and unlawful use of force or violence upon the person of another.
 Battery can occur against another adult (18 years of age or older) or a minor (anyone under 18 years of age).

-Under the Nevada code certain professionals are specifically protected and a battery offense made against these protected classes of people will increase the penalties for battery:
+Under the Nevada code, certain professionals are specifically protected and a battery offense made against these protected classes of people will increase the penalties for battery:

-Make sure you contact a lawyer if you have been accused of battery against any of the above people because the consequences of the battery charge can increase significantly due to the protected status these professional have in the Nevada code.
+Make sure you contact a lawyer if you have been accused of battery against any of the above people because the consequences of the battery charge can increase significantly due to the protected status these professionals have in the Nevada code.

 Cases of battery that include minors are considered child abuse and those cases come with a different line of punishment.
 Consult an attorney for a full explanation concerning the penalties for battery charges in Nevada.

 A criminal defense attorney can help you defend yourself against assault and battery charges.
-Call the Office of Joel M. Mann if you are charged with assault or battery.
+Call the Office of Joel M. Mann at (702) 474-6266 if you are charged with assault or battery.
 He can explain your options and together you can resolve the case in a manner that will lessen the damage to your criminal record and your life.

 Definitions for Battery Terms

-Simple battery - defined as non-consensual harmful contact, regardless of the injury involved.
+• Simple battery – defined as non-consensual harmful contact, regardless of the injury involved.

-Battery with a deadly weapon - defined as non-consensual contact with the use of a weapon, like a knife, gun, baseball bat or other instrument that can inflict substantial bodily harm.
+• Battery with a deadly weapon – defined as non-consensual contact with the use of a weapon, like a knife, gun, baseball bat or other instrument that can inflict substantial bodily harm.

-Battery with substantial bodily harm - defined as non-consensual harmful contact that results in the loss of a limb or other type of permanent disfigurement and results in a serious felony grade offense.
+• Battery with substantial bodily harm – defined as non-consensual harmful contact that results in the loss of a limb or other type of permanent disfigurement and results in a serious felony grade offense.

 Nevada Penalties for Battery

-2-10 years imprisonment and a possible $10,000 fine. with no substantial bodily harm.
+Battery with a deadly weapon Felony – Category B 2-10 years imprisonment and a possible $10,000 fine. with no substantial bodily harm.

 2-15 year with substantial bodily harm